nicercode/EnvironmentalComputing/README.md

 Please follow these conventions when creating new folders:

 -   lowercase names
--   using `-` hypthens to join separate words and numbers e.g. `meta-analysis-1`
+-   use `-` hypthens to join separate words and numbers e.g. `meta-analysis-1`
--   keep folder names to less than 3 concise words if possible
+-   if possible, keep folder names to less than 3 concise words
 -   use commonly used abbreviations e.g. `glms` instead of `generalised-linear-models`
 -   If there are multiple tutorials for a given topic, use numbers beginning from 1 e.g. `mixed-model-1`

-We used the `styler` package to format all the content within chunks.
+We used the `styler` package to format all the content within each .Rmd

 ``` r
 # An example